DataEngine-dot/ETL-Data-Project-007/README.md

 For help or issues, reach out via your team Slack/Discord or GitHub Issues.
 Project maintained by ToteSys Data Engineering Team.

----

-Let me know if you want this README in Markdown format with the file name (`README.md`) or if you want any part simplified further for onboarding juniors!